 Pterygium (Fleshy Growth in the Eye)

-Pterygium is a common eye condition characterized by a fleshy growth on the surface of the eye that may gradually extend toward the cornea.
-Early diagnosis and proper pterygium treatment can help prevent vision problems, reduce discomfort, and improve eye health.
+Pterygium is a common ocular condition characterized by a benign fleshy growth that develops on the conjunctiva and may gradually extend onto the cornea.
+If left untreated, it can affect vision and cause chronic eye irritation.
+Early diagnosis and appropriate pterygium treatment are essential to prevent progression and protect visual function.

 What is Pterygium?

-Pterygium is a non-cancerous tissue growth that starts from the conjunctiva, the transparent layer covering the white part of the eye, and slowly extends toward the cornea.
-This condition commonly appears on the inner side of the eye near the nose and may gradually increase in size over time.
+Pterygium is a non-cancerous fibrovascular growth that originates from the conjunctiva, the transparent membrane covering the white part of the eye.
+It typically appears on the nasal side of the eye and may slowly grow toward the cornea.

 Symptoms of Pterygium